Find the programme here!

 The 13th European Wildlife Disease Association Conference will take place from August 27-31, 2018 at the faculty of Medicine of the University of Thessaly in Larissa, Greece.
 The EWDA Wildlife Health Surveillance Network meeting (August 26, 2018) and the annual meeting of ECZM (August 26-27, 2018) will take place in parallel.

-Therefore the EWDA student chapter is organising a Pre-Conference Student Event on August 26th, 2018.
+Therefore, the EWDA student chapter is organising a Pre-Conference Student Event on August 26th, 2018 at the faculty of Biochemistry, the Biotechnology Building, Classroom 1.
 This will provide students with the opportunity to not only get to know peers, but connect with leading scientists before the conference starts.
 We aim to assist the students in shaping their career paths and update their knowledge in the field of wildlife diseases.

 The goal is to promote the scientific education of students interested on wildlife diseases and give them the opportunity to meet and share the experience of professionals and researchers involved in wildlife health.
 The student event and the conference share the same theme: “Wildlife health and conservation: expectations in a challenging era”.